Wireless Medical Telemetry Service (WMTS)

 WMTS is the only frequency spectrum designated exclusively for medial telemetry systems.
 The FCC requires that all WMTS transmitters be registered with ASHE, the frequency coordinator for WTMS.

-For questions on registering WMTS devices, contact Tim Adams, Director of Leadership Development at firstname.lastname@example.org, or contact Comsearch (ASHE’s technical partner for frequency coordination services) at 1-800-318-1234 or email@example.com.
+For questions on registering WMTS devices, contact Jonathan Flannery, Senior Associate Director of Advocacy at firstname.lastname@example.org, or contact Comsearch (ASHE’s technical partner for frequency coordination services) at 1-800-318-1234 or email@example.com.

 For detailed information about WMTS frequencies, why health care facilities should register, and instructions on using the WMTS Frequency Coordination Database, download the WMTS User Guide.